-My name is Nicole and I've been a mental health practitioner for 15 years and feel fortunate to serve others in supporting their emotional and mental well-being goals.
+My name is Nicole and I've been a mental health practitioner for 15 years and feel fortunate to serve others in supporting their health goals.

 She is a Montana native who relocated to Texas a few years ago starting a small private practice.
 She